nevdelap/ned/README.md

 ### To build for 64bit windows.

-Tell cargo to using the mingw linker.
+Tell cargo to use the mingw linker.
 See https://github.com/rust-lang/rust/issues/32859 for why.

 Add this to ~/.cargo/config...